kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     Name string `json:"name"`

     // conditions is the set of adverse conditions reported by
     // the CSI node plugin for this volume on this node.
-Keyed by
+An empty
+    // list means the node plugin supports volume health reporting
+    // and observes no adverse condition for the volume on this
+    // node: the volume is healthy from this node.
+Absence of the
+    // per-volume entry means no node-side health information is
+    // available (for example the driver advertises no node
+    // GET_VOLUME_HEALTH capability, or the kubelet has not probed
-    // (status, reason) to match the CSI spec's uniqueness rule for
+    // the volume).
+Keyed by (status, reason) to match the CSI
-    // VolumeHealthEntry.
+    // spec's uniqueness rule for VolumeHealthEntry.
     // +optional
     // +listType=map
     // +listMapKey=status